Russell Nesbit

 Russell Nesbit was an acrobat, coach, and leader of the Flying Nesbits, who performed live and on television beginning in the 1950s.
 He was also an art model in the Washington metropolitan area from the late 1940s until the 1990s.
 He died in November 2001 of colon cancer at the age of 81.

 Early life

 Charles James Russell Nesbit was born (c.
-1920) in North Carolina, where he began tumbling as a child after seeing acrobats in a traveling circus.
+1920) in Statesville, North Carolina, where he began tumbling as a child after seeing acrobats in a traveling circus.
 In the 1930s, he moved to Washington, D.C., graduating from Cardozo High School.
 He excelled at swimming and running as well as gymnastics.
 His marriage to Margaret Magdalene Walker, whom he included in his act, ended in divorce.